37% OFF during Black Friday at Mastering Nuxt.

 Attributes:

-<Icon name="uil:github" color="black" />
+<Icon name="uil:github" style="color: black" />

-Iconify dataset
+Iconify Dataset

 You can use any name from the https://icones.js.org collection: